MPadilla198/Personal-Project-Euler-Solutions/README.md

 java problem-1/problem1.java
 ```

-__NOTE:__ The hyphen is removed from file name of the java file.
-This is because it causes conflicts with the Java class name requirements.
+__NOTE:__ The hyphen is removed from file name of the java file, because it causes conflicts with the Java class name requirements.